SigNoz/signoz.io/docs/operate/configuration.md

 For any configuration changes in **Docker**, you would have to update `/deploy/docker/clickhouse-setup/otel-collector-config.yaml` and bring up Otel Collector.

-### Otel Collector Metrics

-Otel Collector Metrics uses same image and binary as that of the Otel Collector.
-Hence, you will find the configuration similarities of that of [Otel Collector](/docs/operate/configuration#otel-collector).

-By default, SigNoz runs with [this default Otel Collector Metrics configuration](https://github.com/SigNoz/signoz/blob/main/deploy/docker/clickhouse-setup/otel-collector-metrics-config.yaml).
-For any configuration changes in **Docker**, you would have to update `/deploy/docker/clickhouse-setup/otel-collector-metrics-config.yaml` and bring up Otel Collector.

 <p>&nbsp;</p>

 ## Kubernetes Configuration